SIPam-Dev/map2pdb/readme.md

 You should now have a new menu item in the Tools menu.
 When you have compiled your project and want to generate a PDB file you can now just use this menu item to do so.

 The purpose of the **-pause** switch in the example above is to enable you to see what's happening.
 Without it the command window would just open briefly and then close when map2pdb was done.
 You can remove it if you don't need that.
-Of course you can also add whatever additional parameters you need.
+Of course, you can also add whatever additional parameters you need.

 ### References

-The following resources was used as references and inspiration during development of map2pdb:
+The following resources were used as references and inspiration during the development of map2pdb:

 - [Microsoft pdb](https://github.com/Microsoft/microsoft-pdb)
   Incomplete source code "documenting" the PDB file format.